apollographql/rover/docs/source/configuring.md

 }
 ```

 You can see here that the `error` object contains two string fields, `message`, and `code`.
-In your scripts you should be able to gracefully handle errors by matching on the codes instead of the error messages themselves (as those strings are subject to change without bumping the `json_version`).
+In your scripts you should be able to gracefully handle errors by matching on the codes instead of the error messages themselves.
+Error message strings are subject to change without bumping `json_version`.

 This particular error also includes some extra `details` about what exactly went wrong with this particular operation.
 You'll notice that even though errors occurred while executing this operation, `.data.success` is still `true`.
 The error details themselves are build errors associated with building the supergraph.
 While the supergraph wasn't updated, the subgraph publish itself was successful.